project-chip/connectedhomeip/examples/contact-sensor-app/nxp/k32w/k32w1/README.md

 point before the 6 second limit.

 **Button SW3** can be used to change the state of the simulated contact sensor.
-The button behaves as a toggle, swapping the state every time it is pressed.
+The button behaves as a toggle, swapping the state every time it is short pressed.
+When long pressed, it does a clean soft reset that takes into account Matter shutdown procedure.

 ## Building